Even if your grades don't go the way you've been hoping, you don't have to give up on uni

 If you already have your exam results, you can immediately start contacting universities and colleges about the possibility of a place.
 If you're waiting on exam results, you should wait until you have these results first.

-If you apply through UCAS after 30 June then you will go straight into Clearing.
-You need to complete a UCAS application as normal via the UCAS website including all of the usual things such as a personal statement and a reference.
+If you apply through Ucas after 30 June then you will go straight into Clearing.
+You need to complete a Ucas application as normal via the Ucas website including all of the usual things such as a personal statement and a reference.
 The only difference is that you will not be able to choose five universities/courses to apply for.
-This will cost the usual £23 fee.
+This will cost the usual £27.50 fee.

-For a comprehensive list of all the courses available in Clearing, your best bet is the UCAS website.
-Its listing are constantly updated.
+For a comprehensive list of all the courses available in Clearing, your best bet is the Ucas website.
+Its listings are constantly updated.
 Most unis also have lists prominently displayed on their own websites.

-Prepare yourself by reading TSR's top tips for surviving Clearing 2016, but the most important thing is not to rush into calling universities and making decisions.
-The first step in Clearing isn't applying on Track, it's approaching universities by telephone.
+The most important thing is not to rush into calling universities and making decisions.
+The first step in Clearing isn't applying on your Hub, it's approaching universities by telephone.
 Before you start doing that you need to prepare.

 How many universities can I apply to?

-You can approach as many institutions as you like and can receive multiple verbal offers over the phone, but you can only add one Clearing choice on Track.
+You can approach as many institutions as you like and can receive multiple verbal offers over the phone, but you can only add one Clearing choice on Hub.

-Whatever you do, don't add a Clearing choice on Track before a university makes you an offer by phone or email, if you do they may well just reject you, and until they reject you, you can't apply anywhere else.
+Whatever you do, don't add a Clearing choice on your Hub before a university makes you an offer by phone or email.
+If you do they may well just reject you, and until they reject you, you can't apply anywhere else.

 Do universities accept lower grades through Clearing?

 Some will, but many won't.
-It depends on many factors, including the subjects you are offering, how many places are still available, or whether there are minimum subject requirements for a specific course.
+It depends on many factors, including the subjects they are offering, how many places are still available, or whether there are minimum subject requirements for a specific course.

 Since places are so competitive it is usually correct to assume that you still need to meet the entry requirements given on the university website and prospectus.
 The only way you'll know for sure is by asking them.